Kristina01111000/Drws_site/README.md

 -server speed made it worse b/c if it took too long it wouldnt go through instead of showing the crash

-Waiting on Dr W:

-- after login send them to another  page - main page see them as squares dash lines
-	- four widgets for this page, not hot links
-	- philosophy corner? quotation of the month top right just an image, not hot, underneath say feed your soul -> done
-	- try this exercise in bottom left "life is movement corner" tagline-> because life is movement, movement is life
-		- added this stuff, need middle section
-	- top left nutrition fact- nutrition corner tagline -> feed your body well
-		- added this stuff, need middle section
-	- bottom right practical earth corner "here and now corner" -"being practical is good!" underneath it
-		- added this stuff, need middle section

--  powerpoint course, additional free course
-	- add it to site, break it up into sections
-	- make some quiz questions for the powerpoint course

-- not working after update of theme, login button going to membership levels

 To Do: